Skip to main content Skip to complementary content

 You can schedule a transformation task to be updated periodically.
 You can set a time based schedule, or set the task to run when input data tasks have completed running.

 Click ... on a data task and select Scheduling to create a schedule.
-The default scheduling setting is inherited from the settings in the data project.
+The default scheduling setting is inherited from the settings in the project.
 For more information about default settings, see Transform default values.

 You always need to set Scheduling to On to enable the schedule.